-New Year's Day (First day of January)
+(First day of January)

-King's Birthday (Third Monday of January)

-Lincoln's Birthday (Twelfth day of February)
+(Twelfth day of February)

-Washington's Birthday (Third Monday of February)
+(Third Monday of February)

-Chavez' Birthday (Thirty-first day of March)
+(Thirty-first day of March)

-Memorial Day (Last Monday of May)
+(Last Monday of May)

 Independence Day (Fourth of July)

 Labor Day (First Monday of September)

 Columbus Day (Second Monday of October)

 Veterans Day (Eleventh day of November)

 Thanksgiving Day (Fourth Thursday of November)

 Day After Thanksgiving (Fourth Friday of November)

 Christmas Day (Twenty-fifth day of December)

 - 2. Every day appointed by the President of the United States or Governor of California as a holiday. - 3.
 Holidays falling on Sunday will be celebrated on the following Monday.
 Holidays falling on Saturday will be celebrated on the preceding Friday, except, if the Governor proclaims the following Monday to be the holiday. - 4.
 Employees will be granted 36 hours of floating holidays per year.
 Except, an employee hired after January 1st and prior to June 1st will be allowed only 8 hours of floating holiday within that fiscal year.
-Employees hired after May 31st and prior to July 1st will receive no floating holiday for that fiscal year.
+Employees hired after May 31st and prior to July 1st will receive no floating

+- holiday for that fiscal year.
 Employees must request to use a floating holiday in advance.
-A floating holiday can be taken only with the approval of the employee's supervisor.

-5. Notwithstanding Section 12.07(3), above, employees who are not scheduled to work on a day that is a scheduled holiday for other District employees shall be credited with 8 hours of floating holiday pay in-lieu of the scheduled holiday.
+A floating holiday can be taken only with the approval of the employee's supervisor. - 5.
+Notwithstanding Section 12.07(3), above, employees who are not scheduled to work on a day that is a scheduled holiday for other District employees shall be credited with 8 hours of floating holiday pay in-lieu of the scheduled holiday.
 The 8 hours of floating holiday shall be credited to the employee's accrual in the same pay period that the scheduled holiday occurs.